oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Xeo.md

 ### [Xefa](Xefa.md)
 They are couples eh.

 Its not harmonic, but very vitriolic.
 But its good, cus they know what is great.
+Xefa is the one who best understands Xeo.

 It may seem not harmonious, but it somehow is.
 And Xeo's love language is well [slightly](void:a-massive-understatement) lacerating.
+You in fact, can find scars on Xefa.

 You can ay that this is a `Vitrionic Best Friend` kind of relationship, except that it is romantic too (and sexual due to no ace).